All posts

 Perplexity and Burstiness

 Perplexity measures how predictable text is.
-Human writing tends to have higher perplexity—we use varied vocabulary, make unexpected word choices, and insert personal quirks.
-We might use a five-dollar word one sentence and slang the next.
+Human writing tends to have higher perplexity: we use varied vocabulary, make unexpected word choices, and insert personal quirks.
+We use a technical term one sentence and slang the next.
 AI models are trained to produce low-perplexity text that flows smoothly and predictably, which ironically becomes a tell.

 Burstiness refers to variations in sentence structure and length.
 Humans naturally alternate between short punchy sentences and longer, complex ones.
 We break rules.
 We use fragments.
 AI-generated text often lacks this natural variation, producing metronomic rhythm that feels just a bit too smooth.

 Think of it like jazz vs. a drum machine.
-Both can sound good, but one has human irregularity that the other can't quite replicate.
+Both can sound good, but one has human irregularity that the other cannot replicate.

 The Detection Arms Race

-Here's the challenge: as AI models improve, they produce text that's increasingly human-like.
-GPT-4, Claude 3.5, and Gemini 2.5 all generate more natural-sounding content than earlier models.
+As AI models improve, they produce text that's increasingly human-like.
+GPT-4o, Claude 3.7 Sonnet, and Gemini 2.5 Pro all generate more natural-sounding content than earlier models.
 Detection tools must constantly evolve to keep pace.

 No AI content checker is 100% accurate.
-The best tools achieve 85-95% accuracy on clearly human or clearly AI text, but struggle with:
+The best tools achieve 85-99% accuracy on clearly human or clearly AI text, but struggle with heavily edited AI content, human writing by non-native speakers, technical content with standardized phrasing, and short text samples under 100 words.

 This is why the best approach combines automated detection with human judgment.